thebencourt/bencourt_co_uk/cv.md

 ## Intro

-I have been working professionally as a web developer for twelve years.
-During that time I have gained experience across the full stack but found that my skills and interests lie in front end with a focus on accessibility, performance and progressive web apps.
+I have been working professionally as a web developer for thirteen years.
+During that time I have gained experience across the full stack but found that my skills and interests lie in the front end with a focus on mobile development, accessibility, performance and progressive web apps.

 I have worked in a range of different environments and team sizes, including sole front end developer, part of an agency team, in-house product team and remote startups.

 My interest in computers started at a young age with my first taste of web development coming when I taught myself (D)HTML and CSS to customise my MySpace profile.
 From then on it became a hobby which I kept up in my spare time whilst studying and pursuing a career in music.

-After a short career as a professional musician I decided to turn one of the only other things I was passionate about in to a career and proceeded to spend my evenings and weekends brushing up on my skills until I was able to get a role as a junior developer.
+After a short career as a professional musician I decided to turn one of the only other things I was passionate about into a career and proceeded to spend my evenings and weekends brushing up on my skills until I was able to get a role as a junior developer.

 ## Relevant Skills